 According to Tesla, he was once working on a smaller version of the mechanical oscillator at his Houston Street laboratory.
 The oscillator was just 7 inches long and two pounds at most.
 It was something that “you could put in your pocket.”

 8. Tesla Coil

 Patented In: 1891

-Tesla coil, basically, is an electrical circuit which produces high-frequency alternating current.
-It consists of two parts; primary and secondary coil, both of which have their own capacitors.
+Tesla coil is an electrical circuit that produces high-frequency alternating current.
+It consists of two parts; primary and secondary coil, both of which have their capacitors.
 A spark gap (an air-gap between two conductors) connects the two coils and their capacitors.

 7. Magnifying Transmitter

 Nikola Tesla sitting next to his magnifying transmitter Image Courtesy: Wellcome Collection